PavanRangani/docs/docs/prd/communication/meeting.md

 **Task**

 - Shows `Tasks` section at the bottom of the PDF.
 - Task are group by section.
-In section, `Tabs` section are shown first and `Agenda Items` section are shown second. `Agenda Section` are sorted alphabetical order of section name.
+In section, `Tabs` section are shown first and `Agenda Items` section are shown second. `Agenda Items` are sorted alphabetical order of section name.
   - In each section, task are primary sorting on entity type in order of - Joint, Individual, Partnership, Foundation, Estate, Trust.
 Each entity type alphabetical sorted on name.
   - Secondary sorting on alphabetical order of task name.
 - Column name